isomerpages/nparks-biodiversity/pages/About the Festival.md

 ---
 ![Alt text for image on Isomer site](/images/FOBlogo.png)

 The Festival of Biodiversity is an annual event which aims to create awareness and foster a sense of appreciation for our natural heritage.
-Visitors will be presented with a range of online and on site activities for all ages at 2024's Festival.
+Visitors will be presented with a range of activities for all ages at 2024's Festival.

 Initiated in 2012, the Festival of Biodiversity is organised by the National Parks Board in collaboration with the Biodiversity Roundtable.
 The Biodiversity Roundtable is an initiative which includes more than 20 Non-Governmental Organisations (NGOs) involved in local biodiversity issues, and NParks.